Chart Color Schemes

 Panton Hill - St Andrews is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Panton Hill - St Andrews, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings.
-In comparison, Melbourne metro had 93.9% houses and 6.0% other dwellings.
-Home ownership in Panton Hill - St Andrews was at 48.2%, with mortgaged dwellings at 44.9% and rented ones at 6.8%.
+In Panton Hill - St Andrews, as per the latest Census evaluation, 99.8% of dwellings were houses with 0.2% being other types such as semi-detached homes, apartments, or 'other' dwellings.
+This contrasts with Melbourne metro's figures of 93.9% houses and 6.0% other dwellings.
+Home ownership in Panton Hill - St Andrews stood at 48.2%, with mortgaged properties at 44.9% and rented ones at 6.8%.
 The median monthly mortgage repayment was $2,200, higher than Melbourne metro's average of $2,167.
-The median weekly rent was $300, lower than Melbourne metro's figure of $431.
-Nationally, Panton Hill - St Andrews' mortgage repayments were significantly higher at $2,200 compared to the Australian average of $1,863, while rents were substantially lower at $300 compared to the national figure of $375.
+The median weekly rent in the area was recorded as $300, lower than Melbourne metro's figure of $431.
+Nationally, Panton Hill - St Andrews' mortgage repayments were significantly higher at $2,200 compared to the Australian average of $1,863, while rents were substantially lower at $300 versus the national figure of $375.

 Frequently Asked Questions - Housing